trifle-io/trifle-io/docs/trifle-traces/middleware/rails.md

 ---
 title: Rails
-description: Learn how to actually integrate Trifle::Logger into your Rails app.
+description: Learn how to actually integrate Trifle::Traces into your Rails app.
 nav_order: 3
 ---